 Possibly the ugliest things in our bedroom were the blinds covering the windows.
 One had even broken and was replaced with a temporary paper cover.
 Not only were they ugly and banged against the walls.
 They also made it difficult to appreciate how nice the large windows are in the bedroom.
 Large windows in the bedroom are very rare in RVs, so we wanted to showcase them.
 We will be replacing the blinds with drapes, but will hold off showing the finishing touches until the final reveal.

 Many more details and finishing touches to be shared in final reveal because this is actually the only room that Julie and I were not part of the final process.
 As a designer, Jane is not used to having homeowners so involved in the process.
 She likes having the opportunity to have a final reveal, and bedrooms are her specialty.
 The bedroom is the only room that can be closed off from the rest of the RV, so it was the perfect room for a special reveal.
-We look forward to sharing that with you next week.
+We look forward to sharing that with you in episode 8 of the Ultimate Makeover series.

 Next Episode is the Final Reveal